PhantomAppDevelopment/firebase-as3/storage/README.md

 The `contentType` doesn't need to be accurate, but it is recommended to set it properly.

-### Uploading with Auth
+## Uploading with Auth

 Authorizing requests for Firebase Storage is a bit different than in Firebase Database.
-Instead of adding an `auth` parameter in the URL with the `authToken`, we add it into an `URLRequestHeader`.
+Instead of adding an `auth` parameter in the URL with the `authToken`, we add it into a header.

 ```actionscript
 private function uploadFile(authToken:String):void